NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 - कार्यात्मक (Functional)
 - பொருள் நோக்கிய (Object Oriented)

 But, at the end of the day, I'm pretty sure you could do `1 + 1` in all of them.
 Or, better yet, write a multi-user concurrent transaction handling system.
-Then, why are people chasing new languages (like **Rust**) and talk about, how JavaScript is "the next best thing since sliced bread"?
+Then, why are people chasing new languages (like **Rust**) and talk about how JavaScript is "the next best thing since sliced bread"?

 But on a serious note, the real advantage of learning new languages isn't just to solve these real-world problems, but to gain a different perspective to think, a different understanding of the moving parts involved, and finally, an innate appreciation towards the problems themselves.
 "Everything you write will eventually turn to 0s and 1s"; that's true, but the way you express it will not just run on your computers, but also on the minds of the people who see it.